Redefining Your Relationship With Stress: Creating A Practice That Works For You

 We all experience and feel stress in different ways - from navigating how to work from home, being an effective leader or manager, caring for your family, staying connected to your community, or starting a new chapter in your life.
 Many times, we forget that we need to take care of ourselves first in order to do all those other things successfully.
 Most of the time, we view stress negatively.
 However, not all stress is negative.
 In fact, in order for us to perform optimally, research has shown that a certain amount of stress is needed.

-In this workshop, Stephanie Simpson will discuss the physical, psychological, and physiological effects of stress, the positive and negative effects of stress, the relationship between stress and peak performance, and will introduce several stress management tools.
-Participants will then be empowered to create their own stress management practice that can be integrated into their daily routines.
+By creating a strong personal foundation, one can deal with adversity more easily, make decisions more clearly, perform more optimally, and maintain personal balance more effectively.
+In this workshop, Stephanie Simpson discusses the physical, psychological, and physiological effects of stress, the positive and negative effects of stress, the relationship between stress and peak performance, and introduces several stress management tools and techniques from Sport Psychology, Positive Psychology, and Mindfulness.
+Participants are empowered to create their own stress management practice that can be integrated into their daily routines.

 Artists Can Save the World

 Using voice and movement, Stephanie Simpson elevates the daring declaration that artists can save the world by showing us that we are all artists at heart.
 Tapping into our individual creative selves, we become more innovative problem solvers and effective critical thinkers capable of creating deeper, more meaningful relationships both in and out of the workplace.
 With insight and grace, Stephanie paints a picture of what’s possible if we all activate the artist within, and issues the invitation to save the world together.